fox-techniques/irene-sankey/docs/installation.md

-# Installation
+# 📥 Installation

-## with pip <small>recommended</small> { #with-pip data-toc-label="with pip" }
+## 📦 pip

-Irene-Sankey is published as a python package and can be installed with `pip`, ideally by using a [virtual environment].
-Open up a terminal and install Irene-Sankey with:
+IRENE-Sankey is published as a python package and can be installed with `pip`, ideally by using a [virtual environment].
+Open up a terminal and install with:

 === "Latest"